pulakk/blog/remote-camera/index.md

 You will need a [router](https://en.wikipedia.org/wiki/Router_(computing)) too.
 It will connect to the internet and receive traffic to and from your camera and the outside world, preferrably your home.
-Routers too come in variety of options and your choice of router will narrow down depending on whether the camera is wired or wireless.
+Routers too come in variety of options and your choice of router will narrow down depending on whether your camera is wired or wireless.

 For connecting your router to the internet, you might choose to buy a separate [modem](https://en.wikipedia.org/wiki/Modem)